Skip to main content

 Further Reading

-Rodríguez MF, Nussbaum M, Yunis L, Reyes T, Alvares D, Joublan J, Navarrete P. (2022).
-Using scaffolded feedforward and peer feedback to improve problem-based learning in large classes.
-Computers and education.
+Rodríguez M.F. et al. (2022) Using scaffolded feedforward and peer feedback to improve problem-based learning in large classes.
+Computers & Education.
 182.